gsbdarc/intro_to_yens_2024/docs/10_transfer_files.md

 Let's illustrate this with an example.
 We'll create an empty folder called `test_from_local` and transfer it to the home directory on Yen servers:

+Run from a local terminal (not connected to the Yens):

 ```bash
 $ mkdir test_from_local
 $ scp -r test_from_local/ <SUNetID>@yen.stanford.edu:~